 They Said What?
 Managing Social Media Situational Awareness for Communications Professionals Workshop

-This interactive, virtual workshop equips participants with strategies for maintaining situational awareness by tracking and using social media activity and resources to ensure approved information is readily available for decision-making.
-Participants will demonstrate the ability to interact with social media best practices and tools and apply techniques for situational awareness to aid decision-making strategies.
+This interactive, virtual workshop provides strategies for maintaining situational awareness through social media and its resources to ensure approved information is available for decision-making.
+Learn to interact with social media tools and apply techniques for situational awareness to aid your risk communication plan.